 The ship entered the port of Antigua and people lined up for the various tours offered on this little island.
 With 365 beaches on the island, there were lots of options if all you wanted to do was relax on a beach!

 After departing the ship we took a short bus ride to the facility for Antigua Paddles.
 Along the way we went up and down the hills and got a chance to see some of the beaches off in the distance.

 Kayaking In Antigua

 While they had a stock of kayaks at the main facility, we grabbed our life jackets and set off for a short boat ride to board our kayaks.
 I managed to not embarrass myself as I boarded the kayak from the floating dock and settled into the front spot of our 2 seat kayak.
 When everyone was boarded we headed off in a conga line of kayaks.
-It seemed that most people had some experience with a kayak, with only one team having enough problems that they ultimately had to get towed.

 We paddled our kayaks into Mercers Creek Bay along the mangrove trees.
 Our tour guide set back and watched for things to show us while the Oceania guide Yuliya paddled him around.
 He brought up a starfish, an interesting jelly fish and a sea cucumber to pass around for people to see.